DeepMind and Waymo collaborate to improve AI accuracy and speed up model training

 Sussing out AI models capable of reliably guiding driverless cars requires endless amounts of testing and fine-tuning, typically, not to mention computational power out the wazoo.
 In an effort to bolster AI algorithm training effectiveness and efficiency, Google parent company Alphabet’s Waymo is collaborating with DeepMind on techniques inspired by evolutionary biology, the two companies revealed in a blog post this morning.

-As DeepMind explains, AI algorithms learn through trial and error.
+As DeepMind explains, AI algorithms self-improve through trial and error.
 A model is presented with a task, and over time, it learns to perform this task by continually attempting it and adjusting based on the feedback it receives.
 Performance is heavily dependent on the training regimen — known as a hyperparemeter schedule — and finding the best regimen is commonly left to experienced researchers and engineers.
-They often hand-pick AI models undergoing training, culling the weakest performers and freeing resources to train new algorithms from scratch.
+They hand-pick AI models undergoing training, culling the weakest performers and freeing resources to train new algorithms from scratch.

 DeepMind devised a less labor-intensive approach in PBT (Population Based Training), which starts with multiple machine learning models initiated with random variables (hyperparameters).
 The models are evaluated periodically and compete with each other in an evolutionary fashion, such that underperforming members of the population are replaced with “offspring” (copies of better-performing members with slightly mutated variables).
 PBT doesn’t necessitate restarting training from scratch, because each offspring inherits the state of its parent network, and the hyperparameters are updated actively throughout training.
 The net result is that PBT spends the bulk of its resources training with “good” hyperparameter values.

+PBT isn’t perfect, that said — it tends to optimize for the present and fails to consider long-term outcomes, disadvantaging late-blooming AI models.
+To mitigate this, researchers at DeepMind trained a larger population and created subpopulations called niches, in which algorithms are only allowed to compete within their own subgroups.
+Lastly, they directly rewarded diversity by providing more unique models an edge in the competition.

-In several recent studies, DeepMind and Waymo applied PBT pedestrian, bicyclist, and motorcyclist recognition with the goal of investigating whether PBT could improve a model’s obstacle-detecting ability with respect to recall (the fraction of pedestrians identified by the AI over total number of pedestrians in the scene) and precision (the fraction of detected pedestrians that are actually pedestrians and not false positives).
-Ultimately, they sought to train a single machine learning model to maintain recall over 99% while reducing false positives.
+In several recent studies, DeepMind and Waymo applied PBT to pedestrian, bicyclist, and motorcyclist recognition tasks with the goal of investigating whether it could improve recall (the fraction of obstacles identified over the total number of in-scene obstacles) and precision (the fraction of detected obstacles that are actually obstacles and not false positives).
+Ultimately, they sought to train a single AI model to maintain recall over 99% while reducing false positives.

-DeepMind reports that these experiments informed a “realistic” evaluation framework for testing AI models’ real-world robustness, which in turn informed PBT’s algorithm-selecting competition.
-(The PBT competition evaluation uses a set of validation examples different from those used in training to ensure they perform well generally, in addition to a third set of examples the models have never seen in training or competition.)
-They also say that the experiments revealed the need for fast evaluation to support evolutionary competition; PBT requires algorithms be evaluated every 15 minutes.
-DeepMind employed parallelization across “hundreds” of distributed machines in Google’s data centers to achieve this.
-Lastly, because PBT tends to optimize for the present and fails to consider long-term outcomes, disadvantaging late-blooming AI models, researchers at DeepMind addressed increased population diversity by training a larger population.
-Additionally, they creating subpopulations called niches, in which algorithms were only allowed to compete within their own subgroups, and they directly rewarding diversity by providing more unique models an edge in the competition.
+DeepMind reports that these experiments informed a “realistic” evaluation framework for testing AI’s real-world robustness, which in turn informed PBT’s algorithm-selecting competition.
+They also say that they revealed the need for fast evaluation to support evolutionary competition; in PBT, models are evaluated every 15 minutes.
+(DeepMind said it employed parallelization across “hundreds” of distributed machines in Google’s data centers to achieve this.)

 The results were impressive.
 PBT algorithms were able to achieve higher precision by reducing false positives by 24% compared to their hand-tuned equivalents while maintaining a high recall rate, DeepMind says.
 Moreover, they saved time and resources — the hyperparameter schedule discovered with PBT-trained algorithms took half the training time and resources and used half the computational resources.